jonspalmer/view_component-storybook/docs/guide/content.md

 ## #content

-In addition to passing content as a block to `constructor` ViewComponent Storybook accepts content with `with_content`.
+In addition to passing content as a block to `constructor` ViewComponent Storybook accepts content with `content`.
 Content is passed as a string value or a block that supports view helpers.

 ```ruby
 # test/components/stories/example_component_stories.rb